 A: I guess there are many places but in terms of an Ideal vacation paradise, Fiji and Australia.
 This is where I learned to dive, which led to the piece below that is the combination of twenty-six dives and countless images; including an ethical Shark Dive off the Barrier Reef.
 (We dove amongst the sharks while the food/bait was caged so they could not feed).
 The idea being not to let the sharks become dependent on an unnatural food source (there are about 10 sharks in the piece below).
 I was aboard a dive research vessel for six days.
 We worked with a marine biologist doing fish counts on each dive at the most northern end of the Barrier Reef.
 This was perhaps my most memorable trip!
 The Islands around Fiji were gorgeous.
 There were so many.
 You could find a 20 minute 15, 10 or 5-minute Island to walk around, out of the two and a half thousand Islands.
 There are lovely people here.
 This was the first time I could see so many stars that I become aware of our position in the ring of the Milky Way.

 Artist Jeremy Kidd currently lives in Venice CA and is represented by Leslie Sacks Gallery at Bergamot Station.
-Find out more about his work on KCRW Art Talk Interview about a solo exhibition (at Leslie Sacks Gallery) “Temporal Excursions,” or visit his website – http://www.jeremykidd.com/
+Find out more about his work “Temporal Excursions,” on his website – http://www.jeremykidd.com/